JemJal/linkshrink-microservices/README.md

     ```bash
     docker-compose up --build
     ```
 3. Open your web browser and navigate to `http://localhost:8080`.
+You will see the Vue.js application.

 ## Cloud Deployment: The Automated CI/CD Pipeline